danb0b/danb0b.github.io/content/notebook/firefox-setup-notes.md

 * ublock origin
 * privacy badger
 * bitwarden

+  > do not allow bitwarden in private tabs

 * zotero

-do not allow in private tabs

 ## Ublock origin